-During the remainder of 2018, we expect to make net capital contributions to our insurance subsidiaries of approximately \$65 million associated with our growth and spend approximately \$400 million in additional capital expenditures primarily associated with system enhancements and market and corporate headquarters expansions.
+During the remainder of 2018, we expect to make net capital contributions to our insurance subsidiaries of approximately \$55 million associated with our growth and spend approximately \$185 million in additional capital expenditures primarily associated with system enhancements and market and corporate headquarters expansions.
 These amounts are expected to be funded by unregulated cash flow generation in 2018 and borrowings on our Revolving Credit Facility and construction loan.
 However, from time to time we may elect to raise additional funds for these and other purposes, either through issuance of debt or equity, the sale of investment securities or otherwise, as appropriate.
-In addition, we may strategically pursue refinancing opportunities to extend maturities and/or improve terms of our indebtedness if we believe such opportunities to a favorable to us.
+In addition, we may strategically pursue refinancing opportunities to extend maturities and/or improve terms of our indebtedness if we believe such opportunities are favorable to us.

 As part of the regulatory approval process, we entered into certain undertakings with the New York State Department of Health.
-The undertakings contain various commitments by Centene that were effective upon completion of the Fidelis Care Acquisition.
+The undertakings contain various commitments by Centene that were effective upon completion of the Fidelis Care acquisition.
 One of the undertakings includes a \$340 million contribution by Centene to the State of New York to be paid over a five-year period for initiatives consistent with our mission of providing high quality healthcare to vulnerable populations within New York State.
-As a result of the closing of the Fidelis Care Acquisition, the present value of the \$340 million contribution to the State of New York, approximately \$324 million, will be expensed in SG&A during the third quarter of 2018.

-Based on our operating plan, we expect that our available cash, cash equivalents and investments, cash from our operations and cash available under our Revolving Credit Facility will be sufficient to finance our general operations and capital expenditures for at least 12 months from the date of this filing.
+Based on our operating plan, we expect that our available cash, cash equivalents and investments, cash from our operations and cash available under our Revolving Credit Facility will be sufficient to finance our general operations and capital expenditures for at least 12 months from the date of this filling.